-The credit stress testing is the test used to assess the level of coverage of the clearinghouse safeguard structure for credit risk.
-This test consists of comparing:

-- (a) the amount required to cover the worst loss resulting from the closeout of the portfolios associated with the simultaneous defaults of two (2) clearing members, considering market stress scenarios with a severity greater than the severity of the scenarios utilized in required margin calculation, as established by the Board of Directors; and - (b) the amount of safeguard structure resources available for use when managing those defaults.
+The level of coverage of the clearinghouse safeguard structure is assessed daily by means of credit stress testing.
+This test consists of comparing (a) the amount required to cover the worst loss resulting from the closeout of the portfolios associated with the simultaneous defaults of two (2) clearing members, considering market stress scenarios with a severity greater than the severity of the scenarios utilized in required margin calculation, as established by the Board of Directors; and (b) the amount of safeguard structure resources available for use when managing those defaults.

-For each scenario of stress indicated in item (a), the two (2) clearing members whose defaults result in the largest financial losses are selected after the use of collateral of the corresponding defaulter investors, full trading participants and settlement participants, and of the contribution of the concerned clearing member to the settlement fund.
+For each scenario, the two (2) clearing members whose defaults result in the largest financial losses are selected after the use of collateral of the corresponding defaulter investors, full trading participants and settlement participants, and of the contribution of the concerned clearing member to the settlement fund.
 For each clearing member, the financial loss comprises the losses of the following participants under its responsibility: